kkplein/ssm-doc/docs/qan.md

 ![](_images/qan.settings.1.png)

 When you choose to collect MySQL data from *slow log*, a group of read only values becomes available.
-Note that these settings cannot be set in PMM directly.
+Note that these settings cannot be set in SSM directly.
 These are essential parameters of MySQL that affect the operation of *slow log*.
 If you need to change these settings refer to the appropriate sections of MySQL documentation.

 ### Status Tab